How Can We Train Deep Learning Models Across Clouds and Continents? An Experimental Study: Further Insights

+\textbf{Communication time can decrease with more peers.} Let us compare the granularity of the experiments for E-B (\Cref{fig:cv-private-hybrid-cloud-granularity}), which uses T4 GPUs in the US as an additional cloud resource. \textit{Both} the computation and communication time decrease with the number of GPUs, even increasing the granularity from 1.98 at E-B-2 to 2.15 at E-B-4.
+This is surprising since, usually, with more peers, the communication time should increase, and the US-EU communication bottleneck should slow us down to the same extent as the E-B-1 experiment.
+This reduction is a Hivemind-specific anomaly, as it uses a single TCP stream per peer.
+With TCP, there needs to be an acknowledgment (ACK) of each packet by the receiving peer, which is impacted by the connection's latency.
+In our high latency network between continents, the round trip time (RTT) of 300-318ms limits the maximum bandwidth a single TCP stream to 50-80~Mb/s.
 However, a way to improve link utilization is to use multiple streams, one for each peer, which we encounter in experiments E-(B|C)-2,4,8.
-The US VMs communicate in parallel with the RTX8000, which receives at a rate of up to 670~Mbits and transmits at a rate of up to 600~Mbits in the communication rounds.
-Due to the parallel streams, we achieve a communication time reduction with an increased amount of peers.
-To verify the potential gains, we perform a microbenchmark of the multi-stream bandwidth from the RTX8000 to the EU and US data centers (\Cref{fig:multi-threaded-iperf-eu-us})\footnote{Note that the single-threaded throughput is slightly faster than our original measurements, due to measuring at a different time of day.}.
-Although there is wide variation, likely due to network utilization, with 80 clients, we achieve a maximum bandwidth of 6 Gbits within the EU and up to 4 Gbits to the US.
+To verify the potential gains, we perform a microbenchmark of the multi-stream bandwidth from the RTX8000 to the EU and US data centers.
+Although there is wide variation, likely due to network utilization, with 80 clients, we achieve a maximum bandwidth of 6~Gb/s within the EU and up to 4~Gb/s to the US.
 While larger peer groups and, consequently, larger models benefit from multi-peer communication by default and do not see significant changes in communication time, small models in unevenly distributed VMs setups can be disproportionately affected.
-The same trend can be observed in all high latency experiments (i.e., between the EU and the US), e.g., E-B, E-C for CV and NLP, and F-B and F-C for CV.
+The same trend can be observed in all high latency experiments (i.e., between the EU and the US), e.g., E-B, E-C for CV and NLP (\Cref{fig:cv-private-hybrid-cloud-granularity,fig:nlp-private-hybrid-cloud-granularity}, and F-B and F-C for CV (\Cref{fig:cv-research-hybrid-cloud-granularity}).
 In summary, uneven distribution of computational resources in high-latency networks (e.g., intercontinental) can reduce communication time with Hivemind due to more parallelism, lessening the impact of low bandwidth for a single data stream.

 \textbf{Cost analysis.} The DGX-2 (8xV100) node from ~\Cref{sec:hybrid-cloud-performance} represents server-grade hardware that could be used to train models.
 However, how does it compare in throughput per \$ to all of our distributed cloud experiments?